shinkhouse/challenge-scaffold-angular/README.md

 ### Instructions

-Chorus Connector is an exciting new product to help lovers of choral music find ensembles!
-Build an appealing application with the following features:
+Chorus Connector is an exciting new product to help lovers of choral music find ensembles.
+Build an appealing application with the following features, and feel free to add your own creative twists!

-All users:
+Public Functionality:
 - view all choruses
-- search for choruses near their location
+- search for choruses near me
-- optionally indicate their membership in certain choruses (up to you whether this is a direct action or requires admin approval)

-Admins:
+Password-Protected Functionality:
-- create, view, edit, and delete users and choruses
+- create, view, edit, and delete choruses
-- add and remove users from choruses

-`data.json` contains an initial list of people and choruses with associated cities and states.
-Data can be stored in-memory however you prefer.
-This example data includes an is_admin flag for your convenience, but how you handle user roles is up to you.
+`data.json` contains an example data model and sample list of choruses.
+Feel free to modify any and all of it for your needs.
+You do not need to build long-term data persistence (it’s ok for everything to refresh on reload), and data can be stored in-memory however you prefer.
+Authentication can be as simple or complex as you feel appropriate for the purposes of this exercise.
+Please take no more than 2 hours to develop your solution.

+What We’re Looking For:
+- does your code run?
+- does your product fulfill the core feature requirements?
+- is your code well-organized and readable?
+- is the UI and UX pleasing?

-Other considerations (be selective, given the time constraint):
+Optional Considerations (be selective, given the time constraint):
-- authentication
 - accessibility
 - testing
+- input validation

 Fork this repository and expand upon it using your preferred folder structure, tooling, packages, libraries, etc.